johannesss/http-response/docs/docs/fake-data.md

 # Fake data

-When creating a mock API response, being able to generate dummy data is very useful.
+When creating a mock API response, being able to generate fake data is very useful.

 This project uses [FakerPHP/Faker](https://fakerphp.github.io/) under the hood and makes it available to use in the response body.